Commitment Through Partnership

 Helping to lead in the evolution of the Caliper standard was a no-brainer for Blackboard because as a company, data analytics is something they take very seriously.
 During Blackboard’s annual conference—BbWorld 2017—the company highlighted the notion of “data everywhere” and emphasized analytics as a core pillar of their strategy and mission.
 “We believe that access to data and actionable insights will be key to the way that the LMS evolves over time and this is something Blackboard is definitely committed to leading through both technology development and through research,” noted Tim Tomlinson, chief product officer.

-“We’re part of the IMS community because we believe in creating an interoperable edtech ecosystem.
-We’re looking forward to working hand-in-hand with IMS to make this happen and ensure that we not only deliver on the promises that we’re making but also deliver on a future that is going to be so much better for our clients.”
+“We’re part of the 1EdTech community because we believe in creating an interoperable edtech ecosystem.
+We’re looking forward to working hand-in-hand with 1EdTech to make this happen and ensure that we not only deliver on the promises that we’re making but also deliver on a future that is going to be so much better for our clients.”

 —Phill Miller, Vice President of Teaching and Learning, Blackboard, Inc.